FigEx2: Visual-Conditioned Panel Detection and Captioning for Scientific Compound Figures: Additional Benchmark Details

 \subsubsection{Inter-Annotator Agreement}

-We assess annotation consistency with pairwise Cohen's kappa~\cite{cohen1960coefficient}.
-Annotation and verification were conducted voluntarily by a three-person team consisting of two PhD-level annotators and one PhD student, with complementary backgrounds spanning AI/machine learning, computational biology/bioinformatics, and electrical engineering.
-Table~\ref{tab:iaa_kappa_placeholder} reports the pairwise kappa scores.
+We assess annotation consistency with pairwise Cohen's kappa~\cite{cohen1960coefficient} on two subtasks: panel bounding box annotation and panel caption quality verification.
+Annotation and verification were conducted by a three-person team consisting of two PhD-level annotators and one PhD student, with complementary backgrounds spanning AI/machine learning, computational biology/bioinformatics, and electrical engineering.
+For bounding boxes, annotators verify, correct, and where necessary draw new panel boxes across all benchmarks.
+For caption verification, annotators judge whether each panel caption accurately describes the corresponding panel content.
+Table~\ref{tab:iaa_kappa_box} and Table~\ref{tab:iaa_kappa_cap} report the pairwise kappa scores for each subtask.